Jiasheng-Shi/Jiasheng-Shi.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 ---

-I'm a postdoctoral scholar at Stanford University in the [Computational Imaging Lab](http://www.computationalimaging.org/){:target="_blank"} advised by [Gordon Wetzstein](https://stanford.edu/~gordonwz/).
-My work is at the intersection of machine learning, computational imaging, and computer vision.
-Along these lines I've worked on next-generation computational imaging systems for [imaging around corners](http://go.ted.com/davidlindell/){:target="_blank"} and through scattering media, and new machine learning algorithms for representing and processing signals.
-My work is relevant to a broad range of applications in computer graphics, vision, and remote sensing.
+I received Ph.D. in Computer Science and Engineering from the [University of Notre Dame](https://www.nd.edu/), advised by Prof. [Chaoli Wang](http://sites.nd.edu/chaoli-wang/).
+Before that, I obtained my BS in Software Engineering and MS in Computer Software and Theory.
+Both are from [Xidian University](https://www.xidian.edu.cn/).
+My research interests lie in the general area of human-computer interaction, scientific visualization and machine learning.

-**I'll be joining the CS department at the University of Toronto in July 2022!**
+**I'll be joining the Schoole of Data Science at the Chinese University of Hong Kong, Shenzhen in June 2022!**

 {% comment %}
 Students interested in joining my group starting in Fall 2022 should apply to the [Department of Computer Science](https://web.cs.toronto.edu/graduate/prospective).
 More on [this page](/joining).